Last Updated: March 7, 2022

 A blog gives your company identity.
 It makes the business more recognizable online and sucks in more potential buyers.

 Having a blog increases your visibility in Google’s search results, as well as on social media.
 The more interesting content you create, the more it will be shared online, making your brand famous.
+The more famous your brand is the more customers it will attract.
+To be precise, 59% of customers prefer buying from a familiar brand.

 7. The length of a typical blog post is 1,151 words.